On the Configuration Space of planar closed Kinematic Chains: Configuration space

 \section{Configuration space}

-To describe the configuration space of a CKC with link lengths $a_1, \dots, a_n$ we introduce Cartesian coordinates in two dimensional Euclidean space.
+To describe the configuration space of a CKC with link lengths $a_1, \dots, a_n$, given as the entries of its vector of link lengths $a^n= (a_1, \dots, a_n)$, we introduce Cartesian coordinates in two dimensional Euclidean space.
 Moreover we place one of the links of the CKC so that it is supported by the positive $x$-axis and so that one of its ends coincides with the origin.
 Without loss of generality we can assume that the link $a_n$ of the chain is fixed in the described manner, see Figure \ref{fig:ClosedChain}.
 In the following, we identify an angle $\alpha$ with its corresponding point on $S^1$.
-Further, for $1 \leq k \leq n$ and a vector of angles $\alpha^k := (\alpha_1, \dots, \alpha_{k})\in \left(S^1\right)^k $ we denote by
+Furthermore, for $1 \leq k \leq n$ and a vector of angles $\alpha^k := (\alpha_1, \dots, \alpha_{k})\in \left(S^1\right)^k $ we denote by

-the $k$-th endpoint map of a kinematic chain, where $a = (a_1, \dots, a_n)$ is the vector of link lengths.
+the $k$-th endpoint map of a kinematic chain (KC).
+Additionally, the domain $W_k := f_{a^n ,k}\left( (S^1)^k \right)$, which is a circular annulus, will be referred to as the workspace of $k$-th endpoint map.
 We will call $\alpha^{n-1}$ a configuration of the CKC with link lengths $a_1, \dots,a_n$ if it satisfies the closure condition, which means that it is contained in the set

-If no restrictions on the endpoint map are imposed $\alpha^{n-1}$ will just be called a configuration of the kinematic chain (KC) with $n-1$ links.
+If no restrictions on the endpoint map are imposed $\alpha^{n-1}$ will just be called a configuration of the KC with $n-1$ links.